 Before going for the interview, research on the retail job you are applying for, where you are applying, do your skills apply in that kind of position?
 The employees in that store, it’s achievements and history.
 With that, once a question about the retail job is asked, you can answer it without hesitation.

-Your greatest strengths?
+What is your greatest strengths?

 This question is about you, take the opportunity and talk about your skill that is the ones that rightfully apply to your job position.